 By creating and performing an expansive range of brilliant new music for quartets to big bands, chamber music ensembles to symphony orchestras, tap dance to ballet, Wynton has expanded the vocabulary for jazz and created a vital body of work that places him among the world’s finest musicians and composers.

 Wynton’s love of the music of Bach, Beethoven, Mozart and others drove him to pursue a career in classical music as well.
 He recorded the Haydn, Hummel and Leopold Mozart trumpet concertos at age 20.
 His debut recording received glorious reviews and won the Grammy Award® for “Best Classical Soloist with an Orchestra.”
 Marsalis went on to record 10 additional classical records, all to critical acclaim.
 Wynton performed with leading orchestras including the New York Philharmonic, Los Angeles Philharmonic, Boston Pops, The Cleveland Orchestra, Saint Louis Symphony Orchestra, English Chamber Orchestra, Toronto Symphony Orchestra and London’s Royal Philharmonic, working with an eminent group of conductors including: Leppard, Dutoit, Maazel, Slatkin, Salonen and Tilson-Thomas.
+A timeless highlight of Wynton’s classical career is his collaboration with soprano Kathleen Battle on their recording Baroque Duet.
 Famed classical trumpeter Maurice André praised Wynton as “potentially the greatest trumpeter of all time.”

 With his collection of standards arrangements, Wynton reconnected audiences with the beauty of the American popular song (Standard Time Volumes I-VI).
 He re-introduced the joy in New Orleans jazz with his recording The Majesty Of The Blues.
 He extended the jazz musician’s interplay with the blues in Levee Low Moan, Thick In The South and other blues recordings.